actions-marketplace-validations/noraworld_git-flow-observer/README.md

 4. Repeat the procedure 1 through 3 for every branch

 HINT: It is recommended to set up in both your head and base branches.

+## License
+All codes of this repository are available under the MIT license.
+See the [LICENSE](LICENSE) for more information.